 The use of these drugs should be tailored for the individual dogs and any improvement noted.
 If side-effects occur like GI upset, the medication should be given with food or discontinued altogether.
 If there is a persistence of obvious lameness/pain after approximately six months using one medication, change the therapy to a different medication from the above choices.

-In younger dogs — usually less than 10 months old — with only subluxation caused by dysplasia, a triple pelvic osteotomy (TPO) can be performed to reestablish joint stability and encourage normal joint development and minimize abnormal biomechanical forces on the joint before osteoarthritis occurs.
+In younger dogs — usually less than 10 months old — with the only subluxation caused by canine hip dysplasia, a triple pelvic osteotomy (TPO) can be performed to reestablish joint stability and encourage normal joint development and minimize abnormal biomechanical forces on the joint before osteoarthritis occurs.
 This procedure is not indicated if osteoarthritis is already present.
-Recovery time is about six weeks and a good success rate has been reported with return of normal hip function.
+Recovery time is about six weeks and a good success rate has been reported with the return of normal hip function.
 For older dogs (over 10 months) that already have established osteoarthritis and can no longer be medically managed, a total hip replacement is the treatment of choice for reestablishing normal, pain-free limb function and joint mechanics.
 A high degree of success has been reported with this surgery and like the TPO, post-op recovery is about 4-6 weeks.
-The main disadvantage to this surgery is the high cost.
+The main disadvantage of this Hip Dysplasia surgery is the high cost.

-An alternative surgery is a femoral head and neck excision; this is more of a salvage procedure when there is significant osteoarthritis and a total hip replacement is cost prohibitive.
+An alternative surgery is a femoral head and neck excision; this is more of a salvage procedure when there is significant osteoarthritis and a total hip replacement is cost-prohibitive.
 This eliminates hip pain by removing the femoral head and neck and initiating the development of a fibrous false joint that permits ambulation.
 The false joint is less stable with a reduced range of motion than the normal joint which in turn, causes an abnormal gait.
 Nevertheless, pain relief with adequate function can be achieved.
 The procedure can be performed in all dogs of all sizes, but there are usually better long-term success rates in smaller dogs less than 20 kg (about 44 pounds).
 Preoperative muscle mass and early postoperative physical therapy are two important factors in determining a successful outcome.
 This surgery is usually not as successful if there is severe muscle wasting (atrophy) present and/or the animal is obese.

 Heavier dogs usually require more extensive postoperative rehabilitation to help promote an ambulatory pain-free false joint.
-Rehabilitation is aimed at preserving and promoting the leg’s muscle mass, strength and range of motion through early (3-5 days) postoperative weight bearing ambulation and passive range-of-motion exercises.
+Rehabilitation is aimed at preserving and promoting the leg’s muscle mass, strength and range of motion through early (3-5 days) postoperative weight-bearing ambulation and passive range-of-motion exercises.
 Early ambulation can be achieved by helping the dog stand and walk.
 A towel can be placed under the abdomen to make assistance easier to perform in heavy dogs.
 Leash walks and/or swimming beginning the day of discharge from the hospital should be performed until near normal use of the leg returns.
 Passive range of motion physical therapy is also necessary to increase muscle strength and flexibility.
 Dogs that are obese, inactive or have substantial muscle atrophy and have poor owner compliance with physical therapy recommendations are poor candidates for this surgery.